D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 First question, just want to go back to the land and Forestar.
 And as said before, the increase in optioned lots has really been extremely impressive, essentially doubling it over the last six quarters or so.

 So the question is, as you look at Forestar now, over the next year or two.
-Clearly you haven't had an issue getting option lots on your own, the own portion is still up there; obviously getting a little under 50%, it was a great achievement as well.
+Clearly you haven't had an issue getting option lots on your own.
+The own portion is still up there; obviously getting a little under 50% was a great achievement as well.

-Going forward, do you anticipate that Forestar will be more – would you anticipate kind of essentially keeping your option lot supply on your own books going forward or would you say, effectively you're looking at all either owned and optioned kind of being funnel towards Forestar, and your overall lot position might stay at these levels, maybe even start to decline, and all incremental land deals, owned and optioned will be pushed towards Forestar?
+Going forward, do you anticipate that Forestar will be more – would you anticipate kind of essentially keeping your option lot supply on your own books going forward or would you say, effectively you're looking at all either owned and optioned kind of being funneled towards Forestar, and your overall lot position might stay at these levels, maybe even start to decline, and all incremental land deals, owned and optioned will be pushed towards Forestar?

 Michael J. Murray - D.R.
 Horton, Inc.

-We like to maintain our current development activities at a consistent level to where we are today, which is about half of our current level of development.
+We'd like to maintain our current development activities at a consistent level to where we are today, which is about half of our current level of development.
 But as we move forward and grow, grow more of our future home deliveries off of lots developed by others, whether they are third-party developers or whether they are projects that Forestar puts on the ground for the homebuilder.

 So we Forestar as an important part of land and lot strategy going forward, but it's another supplement to the relationships we've built with land developers across the country and we'll continue to invest in those relationships moving forward.